 Festivals, DJ nights, hosted events (Crown graffiti store have just started promoting their own shows) and one-offs proliferate in such numbers they are able to sustain a scene many would not expect, one that gives shape and distinct style to the coastal communities from Sydney to Merimbula.
 Post punk, rock, pop, EDM, ambient and some pretty serious up and coming talent craft the unique scene.

 So for making the most of taking your day into night, the music culture of the Illawarra is on point.
-But we are not placist and we post all the things we like from every shore on our soundcloud.
+Check out the GPC Sounds journal for a monthly flavour of the Illawarra or follow us on soundcloud for hours of endless streaming.